dedesite/illuminato/README.md

 ## Prestashop modification

-Since IlluminatoShop uses namespace and also the `use` keyword, you need to remove the `eval` code in `classes/module/Module.php` in `getModulesOnDisk` function.
+Since Illuminato uses namespace and also the `use` keyword, you need to remove the `eval` code in `classes/module/Module.php` in `getModulesOnDisk` function.

 Warning : This means that if one of your module got an error, your Prestashop installation won't work at all !